duyphuc-it/react-offline/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It has been configured as a Progressive Web App so the bundled site can be installed and will continue to work offline once cached.

 Currently, two official plugins are available: